FAIRmat-NFDI/nomad-tajine-plugin/docs/index.md

 An example plugin showing how NOMAD can be used outside of material science for curating food recipes.

+!!! attention
     This is the documentation for the **NOMAD plugin for food recipes**, developed as part of the nomad-tajine hackathon.
 It provides a guide on how to use the plugin effectively to manage and share food recipe data in NOMAD.
     This plugin was developed to demonstrate that [**NOMAD Oasis**](https://nomad-lab.eu/nomad-lab/nomad-oasis.html) can serve as a domain-agnostic data management platform.
-As part of this demonstration, we created a dedicated instance of NOMAD Oasis [**nomad-tajine-distro**](https://github.com/FAIRmat-NFDI/nomad-tajine-distro), and this accompanying plugin, [**nomad-tajine-plugin**](https://github.com/FAIRmat-NFDI/nomad-tajine-plugin).
+    As part of this demonstration, we created a dedicated instance of NOMAD Oasis — [**nomad-tajine-distro**](https://github.com/FAIRmat-NFDI/nomad-tajine-distro) — and this accompanying plugin, [**nomad-tajine-plugin**](https://github.com/FAIRmat-NFDI/nomad-tajine-plugin).

 We hope this documentation helps you enjoy exploring and using the nomad-tajine-plugin.
 This plugin was created as a fun and creative experiment to show how NOMAD can be customized beyond science, in this case, to curate and share delicious food recipes!